 Do you have an Audi A4 oil leak?
 Does your Audi A4 have a burning oil smell?
-We've noticed in our own service repair facility that the Audi A4 V6 30 valve 2.8 liter engines can develop oil leaks as the car gets older and advanced in miles.
+We've noticed in our service repair facility that the Audi A4 V6 30 valve 2.8-liter engine can develop oil leaks as the car gets older and advanced in miles.
 This page endeavors to simplify the difficult task of diagnosing Audi A4 oil leaks, especially on these engines.
 If you are getting ready to spend money on the repairs associated with having different seals, gaskets, and hoses replaced, please read this page addressing Audi A4 oil leaks.

 The Four Most Common Audi A4 Oil Leaks

 - Audi A4 Oil Leaks - Cam Chain Tensioner Gaskets and Seals

 - Audi A4 Oil Leaks - Valve Cover Gasket Seals

 - Audi A4 Oil Leaks - Camshaft Seals and Plugs

 - Audi A4 Oil Leaks - Front and Rear Crankshaft Seals

 If your vehicle has more than 100,000 miles on it, the oil leaks may be linked to a blocked crankcase breather hose system.
 See our detailed and illustrated Audi A4 Crankcase Breather Hose System article.
 This page explains how the Audi A4 Crankcase Breather Hose System gets clogged and repair options.